S0AndS0/python-graph-theory/_posts/2019-04-02-points-00-preface.markdown

 ___

-> To the mathematically educated, I'd really like to see how to write a similar model through pure math, so feel free to edit this section here with something beautiful.
+> To the mathematically educated, I'd really like to see how to write a similar model through pure math, so feel free to edit this section here with a `fork` and `pull request` or open an [issue][got-issues] with something beautiful.

 ___